Programplaner og emneplaner - Student

 The exam in the course is an individual bachelor's thesis.

-The assignment must must have a scope of 20 pages (+/- 10 %).
+The assignment must must have a scope of 7500 words (+/- 10 %).
 The cover page, table of contents and reference list come in addition to this.
 All the pages, apart from the cover page, must be numbered and state the candidate number.
-The cover page must also state necessary information about which exam the paper concerns, and carry the exam code.
+The cover page must also include the necessary information about which examination it concerns, as well as the examination code and the word count of the assignment.

 Font and font size: Calibri 12-point.
 Line spacing 1.5.
 The approved citation style APA for assignments must be complied with.